Black-Kamelia/Sprinkler/utils/README.md

 println(string) // prints "I ate apples and bananas."
 ```

-As for the indexed overloads, this overload name is different from the others, due to the `varargs Any` parameter
+In the same way as the indexed overloads, this overload's name is different from the others, due to the `varargs Any`
-causing signature conflicts.
+parameter causing signature conflicts.
 It also exists as a variant
 `interpolateItD(delimiter: VariableDelimiter, args: Array<Any>): String` which allows to specify a custom delimiter.

 ### VariableResolvers